Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Explicit kernel constructions for invex functions

-The graph of the function in Corollary \ref{clr_log_ex} is shown in Figure \ref{fig_ex}.
+The graph of the first function in Example \ref{ex_reg} is shown in Figure \ref{fig_ex}(b).
 We can see that it has nonconvex sublevel sets, and hence it is not pseudoconvex.
 The graphs of the other two examples look similar and have nonconvex sublevel sets.
 They are used as regularizers to increase the sparsity of a solution to an optimization problem in signal processing \cite{pinilla22,pinilla24}.

-In \cite{pinilla22}, the sum of the loss function $(1/2)\|Hx-b\|^2$ ($H\in\r^{m\times n},\ b\in\rm$) and the above invex regularizers is also proved to be invex under certain assumptions.
-It remains unclear whether we can simplify the proof by using explicit kernel functions and Theorem \ref{prp_sum} or constructing another abstract theorem.
+By Theorem \ref{thm_inv_pse} and \ref{thm_sep}, a separable sum of pseudoconvex functions has a kernel function $\eta(x,y)=D(x,y)(y-x)$ where $D(x,y)$ is a positive semidefinite diagonal matrix.

+For practical applications, it is important to establish invexity of sums of loss functions and regularizers; see \cite{pinilla22}.
+Extending the present kernel-based approach to such problems is left for future work.